Nabil-mrj/MiniLangFlow/README.md

-# MiniLangFlow — Local AI Workflow Engine with RAG and LLM Orchestration
+# MiniLangFlow — Local AI workflow engine with RAG and LLM orchestration

 MiniLangFlow is a lightweight, fully local AI workflow engine inspired by platforms such as LangFlow and LibreChat.
 It demonstrates how to build a complete, modular system that orchestrates text generation, summarization, question answering, and Retrieval-Augmented Generation (RAG) using open-source LLMs running locally via Ollama.